The 6 Best Camping Tents of 2026: Tested

 How We Test

-Throughout 2025, we’ve sent more than a dozen dedicated car campers—including REI Members from across the country—out into campgrounds and parcels of wide-open public land to evaluate the best shelters you can find at REI Co-op.
+Through late winter and spring of 2026, we’ve sent dedicated car campers—including REI Members and staffers from across the country—into campgrounds and parcels of wide-open public land to evaluate the best shelters you can find at REI Co-op.
 Our testers dealt with blazing sunshine, unrelenting rain and gale-force winds, scrutinizing their shelters for everything from leaks and privacy windows to gear storage and durability.

 There will be additional tents added to this guide as we continue to test on a rolling basis.
 Once feedback is in, we will update this guide.